User research guide

 Raise awareness and empower public servants to do more user research when developing government products and services.

-There were so many questions about user research
+There were many questions about user research

 When I first joined the Ontario Public Service (OPS), I was asked some challenging questions from OPS employees.
 Here are some highlights: